hosseinkabiruiuc/manubot_group8/manuscript.md

 The observations and comments that can be made from the distribution plots and skewness degreee data is as follows:

--The strength data is normally distributed.
+- The strength data is normally distributed.

--Water and cement data seems to be very near to being normally distributed.
+- Water and cement data seems to be very near to being normally distributed.

 -The data from age column as seen from box plot had a lot of outliers which is re-affirmed here with the distribution plot having very lengthy un-symmetrical extension beyond its mean value.